 Vehicle Conversion Basics

-A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally designed.
+A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally manufactured.
 This includes converting a gasoline-powered vehicle to run on propane, natural gas, or ethanol-gasoline blends containing up to 83% ethanol.